Welcome to Atlas Weavers! We provide high quality hand-knotted Moroccan rugs at great prices. Our quality is often imitated but never matched.

 The symbolism of the Berber tradition is often referred to as the “Infinite Rapport”, meaning the pattern and the spirit of the work extends beyond its physical borders.
 Many examples of Berber carpets show shifts in the pattern, reflecting a change in life events, a different weaver taking over the rug or spontaneous creative expression.
 As many Berber women believe the rugs are imbued with a spirit, either from the imprint of the artist or from the living nature of the wool, they resist monitoring the progression of their work, often revealing the entire rug only after it has been completed.
 Once the deeply laborious weaving process is completed, the finished rugs are considered part of the family and are the prized possession of the home.

-As native Berber immigrants in the U.S., it is our mission to bring the rich tradition and culture of the Berber people into Western living spaces.
+It is our mission to bring the rich tradition and culture of the Berber people into Western living spaces.